Princess Marie des Neiges of Bourbon-Parma

+Active in events linked to the former Duchy of Parma and Piacenza, she serves as the president of the Academic Senate of the Studium and is involved with the Marie-Thérèse of Bourbon-Parma International Award.
+She also created an award, the "Doña Maria de las Nieves of Parma Award", given to people who have made significant contributions to their communities and the world at large.

 Early life and family

-Princess Marie des Neiges of Bourbon-Parma was born in Paris on 29 April 1937 to Prince Xavier, Duke of Parma and Piacenza and Madeleine de Bourbon-Busset.
-Her father was the titular Duke of Parma, the Carlist pretender to the Spanish throne, and the head of the House of Bourbon-Parma.
+Princess Marie des Neiges Madeleine Françoise was born in Paris on 29 April 1937 as the fourth daughter of Prince Xavier, Duke of Parma and Piacenza and his wife Madeleine de Bourbon-Busset.
+Her father was the titular Duke of Parma, the Carlist pretender to the Spanish throne, and the Head of the House of Bourbon-Parma.
 Her mother was the daughter of Georges de Bourbon-Busset, Count de Lignières and a member of the non-dynastic Bourbon-Busset line of the House of Bourbon.
-She is a sister of Prince Carlos Hugo, Duke of Parma, Princess Marie Thérèse, Princess Cécile Marie, Princess Marie Françoise, and Prince Sixtus Henry, Duke of Aranjuez.
+She is the younger sister of Prince Carlos Hugo, Duke of Parma, Princess Marie Thérèse, Princess Cécile Marie, and Princess Marie Françoise, and elder sister of Prince Sixtus Henry, Duke of Aranjuez.

-Her father created her Countess of Castillo de la Mota.
+During her childhood and adolescence, she was educated in the United States and in Quebec.
 Throughout her youth, she was active in society and attending various balls, including the Paris Ball held at the French Embassy in Brussels.
-She was educated in the United States and in Quebec.
 In 1964, she attending the wedding of Princess Irene of the Netherlands and her brother, Prince Carlos Hugo, in Rome.
+Also, in July 1964, she represented her family at the wedding of Prince Guy of Bourbon-Parma, her cousin, with Brigitte Peu-Duvallon, in Cannes, France.